vasilvalkov/CSharp-Part-1/01. Introduction-to-Programming/homework/01. Play with VS/README.md

 - Start Visual Studio and familiarize yourself with it.
 Create a simple C# program (console application), compile and run it.

 ## Submission
-- You do not have to submit anything for this problem.
+- You do not have to submit anything for this problem